Homi J. Bhabha: Indian Institute of Science

 Bhabha had returned to India for his annual vacation before the start of World War II in September 1939.
 War prompted him to remain in India, where he accepted a post of reader in physics at the Indian Institute of Science in Bengaluru headed by Nobel laureate C.V.
 Raman.
 In 1940, the Sir Dorabji Tata Trust supported his experimental cosmic ray physics research with a grant.

 Bhabha was made a Fellow of the Royal Society in 1941, and the following year he became the first Indian to receive the Adams Prize.
 Soon after receiving the Adams Prize, Bhabha was also made a Fellow of the Indian Academy of Sciences and President of the Physics section of the Indian Sciences Congress.
 While introducing him at the 1941 Annual Meeting of the Indian Academy of Sciences, C.V.
 Raman described the 32-year-old Bhabha as "the modern equivalent of Leonardo da Vinci".
 On 20 January 1942, Bhabha formally accepted professorship and leadership of the Cosmic Ray Research Unit.

+During his time at the Indian Institute of Science, Bhabha collaborated with mathematician B. S. Madhava Rao of Central College, Bangalore on relativistic wave equations for higher-spin particles.
+Their joint paper "The scattering of charged mesons" appeared in the Proceedings of the Indian Academy of Sciences in 1941; the algebraic framework subsequently developed, including work co-authored with K. Venkatachaliengar, was published in the Proceedings of the Royal Society in 1946 and is now known in physics literature as the Bhabha–Madhavarao theory.

 As late as 1940, Bhabha was listing his affiliation as "at present at the Department of Physics, Indian Institute of Science, Bangalore", suggesting that he viewed his time in India as a temporary period before his return to the UK.
 In 1941, he wrote to Robert Millikan that he hoped that the war would be over soon, so that "we can all turn again in more favourable conditions to purely scientific activity".
-Though he had hoped to work in Caltech, it was impossible for Millikan to invite him here.
+Though he had hoped to work in Caltech, it was impossible for Millikan to invite him there.
 The restrictions on finance imposed by the war also made it impossible for Wolfgang Pauli to invite Bhabha to Princeton.

 During his time in Bengaluru, Bhabha met Vikram and Mrinalini Sarabhai as part of a group interested in Indian culture, and developed an appreciation for Indian architectural and artistic heritage on his tours around the country.
 In a 1944 letter, he expressed a change of mind and a desire to stay in India:I had the idea that after the war I would accept a job in a good university in Europe or America. … But in the last two years I have come more and more to the view that provided proper appreciation and financial support are forthcoming, it is one's duty to stay in one's own country.